Factbox-Mistakes, secrecy and no preparation: Ex-adviser criticises PM Johnson over COVID

 Cummings said health minister Matt Hancock should have been fired for “lying” in government meetings on COVID-19.

-“I think that the Secretary of State for Health (Hancock), should have been fired for at least 15, 20 things including lying to everybody in multiple occasions in meeting after meeting in the cabinet room and publicly,” Cummings told a parliamentary committee.
+“I think that the Secretary of State for Health (Hancock), should have been fired for at least 15, 20 things including lying to everybody in multiple occasions in meeting after meeting in the cabinet room and publicly,” Cummings said.

-He listed two occasions when he believed Hancock had lied, including when the health minister told Johnson and Cummings that the situation with PPE (personal protective equipment) was fine when, Cummings said, the government did not have enough.
+He listed occasions when he believed Hancock had lied, including when the health minister told Johnson and Cummings that the situation with PPE (personal protective equipment) was fine when it was not.

+Cummings later said Johnson came close to removing Hancock from his post in April but did not.

 The health ministry gave no immediate comment to the charge.